Kongloner/SegFinder/README.md

 Note:By default, Singularity does not expose the entire host file system to the container for security reasons.
 Only a few common directories like /home/$USER, /tmp, and /proc are mounted.To access other directories, use the --bind option.
 For example, to mount the /home directory into the container:
 `singularity shell --bind /home:/home segment_env.sif`

-Note:singularity provided BLAST version is BLAST 2.16.0+
+Note:The version of BLAST provided by Singularity is BLAST 2.16.0+

 ### step2: Install conda and necessary tools
 #### 1) Download anaconda3